xueqooy/XPlayback/README.md

 - **Audio and Video Playback:** Play audio and video from files or network resources.
 - **Embedded Video playback:** Play embedded videos from platforms like YouTube.
 - **Customizable Engine:** Modify the playback engine to suit your needs.
-- **Customizable Control Layer:** Tailor the control interface to your preferences.
+- **Customizable Control Layver:** Tailor the control interface to your preferences.
 - **Plugin Architecture:** Extend functionality with plugins.
 - **Screen Rotation Adaptation:** Automatically adapt to screen orientation changes.
 - **Gesture Controls:** Utilize single tap, double tap, long press, and drag gestures for intuitive control.